|Nutrition Facts (per serving)|

-Sauté minced chicken livers in the remaining 2 tablespoons of butter for 3 minutes.
+Melt the remaining 2 tablespoons of butter in a skillet and sauté the minced chicken livers for 3 minutes.

-Toss the minced chicken livers with the rice, taste for seasoning, and adjust with more salt and pepper, as needed.
+Toss the minced chicken livers with the rice, taste for seasoning, and adjust with more salt and pepper as needed.

 Fluff with a fork.
-Serve and enjoy!
+Serve and enjoy.